 Broad, stout body with a broad short head

 Two prominent feathered “ear” tufts on the head

 Wings are broad and rounded at the tips

 Fly with stiff, deep, slow, silent wing beats.

 Flies for short periods, normally just tree to tree when alarmed.

-Mottled gray-brown overall, with reddish-brown face, well defined facial disk, and a white patch on throat/upper chest.
+Mottled gray-brown overall, with a reddish-brown face, well-defined facial disk, and a white patch on throat/upper chest

-Color varies from sooty in Pacific Northwest, paler and grayer in the southwest, whiter in Canada, and pale gray-brown in East.
+Color varies depending on geography, from sooty in Pacific Northwest, paler and grayer in the southwest, whiter in Canada, and pale gray-brown in East

 Download our FREE app for nearly 1,000 annotated photos, range maps, vocalizations, and narrated identification videos geared toward helping you identify raptors in flight.